sp1aca9fa/rails-yelp-mvp/README.md

 ## Notes

-This project was built to practice building a relational Rails application with multiple models and user-driven data.
+This project is a solution to a Le Wagon bootcamp coding challenge.
+The purpose was to practice building a relational Rails application with multiple models.